MicrosoftDocs/msix-docs/msix-src/msix-core/msixcore.md

 MSIX Core also will not support Microsoft Store integration.
 Developers who want to publish their applications to the Microsoft Store can follow the documentation [here](https://docs.microsoft.com/windows/uwp/publish/).

 ### Get Started
+In order to deploy your MSIX packages to Windows 7 SP1, Windows 8.1, currently supported Windows Server (with desktop experience), and Windows 10 versions prior to 1709 (Fall Anniversary Update) with MSIX Core, you will need to [update your existing MSIX manifest](https://docs.microsoft.com/windows/msix/msix-core/support-msix-core).

 To leverage the benefits of MSIX on Windows 7 SP1, Windows 8.1, currently supported Windows Server (with desktop experience), and Windows 10 versions prior to 1709 (Fall Anniversary Update), [deploy MSIX packages with MSIX Core](https://docs.microsoft.com/windows/msix/msix-core/deploy-with-msix-core) or if you have the source code, [creating MSIX package with MSIX Core from your source code](https://docs.microsoft.com/windows/msix/msix-core/msixcore-clickonce-solution).